KlickyMao/emqx-enterprise-docs-en/overview.rst

 Message bridge & Forward
 ------------------------

-EMQ X supports bridging and forwarding MQTT messages to systems like RabbitMQ and Kafka.
-It can be deployed as IoT Hub:
+EMQ X allows bridging and forwarding MQTT messages to systems such as RabbitMQ and Kafka.
+It can be deployed as an IoT Hub:

 .. image:: _static/images/iothub.png